Nish-19/Multitask-Fake-News-NES/README.md

 # Misinformation_Multitask_NES
-Code for misinformation detection using multi-task learning from novelty, emotion and sentiment.
+Code for the paper A Multi-task Learning Approach for Fake News Detection: Novelty, Emotion, and Sentiment Lend a Helping Hand.

 To replicate the results please follow the following instructions.